 Enjoy a free circus show

-Head over to the Midway in the Circus Circus Hotel to enjoy a circus show free of cost.
+Head over to the Midway in the Circus Hotel to enjoy a circus show free of cost.
 The performances include a roller skating duo from Hungary and Italy, quick change artists from Costa Rica and Russia, a Ukrainian hand balancer, an American trapeze artist, a Ukrainian aerial silk artist, and many jugglers and clowns.
-The show doesn’t feature any animals which is sure to make animal lovers happy.
+The show doesn’t feature any animals which are sure to make animal lovers happy.
 The show starts at 11:00 a.m and goes on throughout the day.

 Check out some sweet rides at the Quad Hotel & Casino

 Automobile enthusiasts will definitely love to check out the Auto Collections at the Quad Hotel & Casino.
-The collection features more than 250 cars with a mix of antiques cars, muscle cars, military vehicles, classic luxury cars and many more that are surely must-see for connoisseurs.
+The collection features more than 250 cars with a mix of antique cars, muscle cars, military vehicles, classic luxury cars and much more that are surely must-see for connoisseurs.
 From Johnny Carson’s 1939 Chrysler to a Chrysler Royal 1962 to a Lincoln Continental 1919 to a 1981 Porsche 924 Carrera to a 1953 Jaguar XK120, you can catch a glimpse of all but only until they are sold.
 To avail free entry, you just need to take a printout of a coupon that is available on their website.